Tips to Lower Risk of a Heart Attack or Stroke

-Getting normal health tests and screenings is one of the greatest ways to detect problems that will increase your risk of a heart attack.
+Getting normal health tests and screenings is also one of the greatest ways to detect problems that will increase your risk of a heart attack.
 High blood pressure, high cholesterol and diabetes will injure your heart and blood vessels.
-Several of the most vital screenings that may help reduce your risk of a heart attack are an annual physical exam, dental checkups, and regular blood pressure and cholesterol tests.
+Several of the most vital screenings that may also help reduce your risk of a heart attack are an annual physical exam, dental checkups, and regular blood pressure and cholesterol tests.

 Lower your cholesterol:

 Several people have high cholesterol levels and don’t still know it.
-High cholesterol levels will lead to a heart attack.
+High cholesterol levels will also lead to a heart attack.
 Get your blood tested to see your cholesterol levels, in mainly your bad cholesterol levels.